- New Members and Referrals

 Rose Ann will be out for the next 4 months.
 If a member is interested in running Bridge Night in the meantime, please contact Michelle in the office.

-Our Annual Fall Wine Tasting will take place on November 10th from 5-7.
-Come and enjoy music, Hors d’oeuvres provided by our own, David Choi, and fine wine from different wineries that will be available for purchase.
+Our Annual Fall Wine Tasting is taking place on November 10th from 5-7PM.
+Make your reservations by contacting me at ext.
+2, email@example.com, or sign up in the lobby.
+Come and enjoy music and Hors d’oeuvres provided by our own, David Choi, and fine wine from different wineries that will be available for purchase at wholesale pricing.
 Don’t miss this opportunity to stock up for the holidays and the New Year.

 SOCIAL EVENTS 2018